bmanley91/e2e-demo/README.md

 Cypress E2E testing demo for use with [demo-site](https://github.com/bmanley91/demo-site).

 ## Quickstart
-1. Make sure [demo-site](https://github.com/bmanley91/demo-site) is running locally.
-1. Install dependencies with `npm install`.
-1. Run tests with `npm run test`.
+Run `npm run start-and-test` to start the react app and run the tests.

 ## Recommendations
 Use [nvm](https://github.com/nvm-sh/nvm) to manage node.js and npm versions.